Destination

 Glorious sunset on a flat sea.
 Passage to Gan.

-Our passage from Galle, Sri Lanka to Gan Island in Addu Atoll in the southern Maldives, was mostly on the wind -- one of our few windward passages -- but the conditions were relatively light and therefore quite pleasant, if slow.
+In March, 2007, our westbound passage from Galle, Sri Lanka, to Gan Island in Addu Atoll in the southern Maldives, was mostly on the wind -- one of our few windward passages -- but the conditions were relatively light and therefore quite pleasant, if slow.

-The following are our noon positions and statistics as we sailed from Galle, Sri Lanka, to Gan Island, Addu Atoll in the Southern Maldives.
+The following are our noon positions and statistics for our 2007 westward passage, as we sailed from Galle, Sri Lanka, to Gan Island, Addu Atoll in the Southern Maldives.
 Wind speeds and directions are apparent (from our perspective) not true:

 March